NREL/PVMesh/README.md

 ## Getting Started

-PVmesh use primarly gmsh as the backend for mesh generation and tkinter/pyQt for the GUI.
+PVmesh use primarly [GMSH](https://gmsh.info) as the backend for mesh generation and  [PyQt5](https://www.riverbankcomputing.com/static/Docs/PyQt5/) for the GUI.

 Installation of the pre-requisits for PVmesh can be done through conda/mamba using the follwing command